christylaflamme/CommonlyUsedCodeCheatSheet/README.md

 Partitions for department that can be used if lab resources are already allocated: `ckpt`

 # R

+The packages for OnDemand (rocker/rstudio): `/mmfs1/gscratch/stergachislab/claflamm/bin/ondemand/R/library`

 Installed R on klone/hyak using miniconda: `/mmfs1/gscratch/stergachislab/claflamm/bin/miniconda3/`

 This R environment is named: `renv`

-The packages for OnDemand: `/mmfs1/gscratch/stergachislab/claflamm/bin/miniconda3/envs/renv/lib`

 The packages for renv: `/mmfs1/gscratch/stergachislab/claflamm/bin/miniconda3/envs/renv/lib/R/library`